rishiranjan50/crossOverProject/cross-ride-java_next/Readme.txt

   4) Store your file in a shared location where Crossover team can access and download it for evaluation. and add your sharable link in the answer field of this question.

+Rest of the application modification needs to be done as below mentioned

+>>>Product Owner asked you to implement a new feature to send SMS notification on every completed ride request.
+SMS notification is a rest based service and is only available in staging server.
+You are provided with detailed API specifications for SMS notification service.

+>>>How will you start development and test your code without access to actual rest API?

+>>>After launching, the users of Cross-Ride application grows and database size grows exponentially.
+ As a consequence, this API of top ride sharing users /api/top-rides becomes very slow.
+  Keeping in mind the current structure of database tables, propose three different possible solutions/improvements to increase the response time of this API?

+>>>Describe one hard technical problem you faced in your last major project.
+Please describe:

+What was the problem and the impact of it?
+What were the solutions considered and final choice?
+What was the outcome?
+What did you learn from solving this problem and what would you re-use in your future projects?